 Price paid (including postage): £43.45 + £20 for a replacement outer casing

 The Model CA 1-13 can perform both multiplication and division fully automatically.
-This particular example, though, is somewhat of a hybrid – the outer casing of the machine was damaged in transit, so a non-working machine of the same type was bought purely for the sake of the outer casing.
-The machine from which the new casing was taken dates from 1965, by which time the outer casing had been redesigned.
-However, it still fits.
-The replacement casing cost £20 including postage.
-The 1965 machine awaits use as a potential motor donor.
-However, the machine pictured is working perfectly at the moment.
-A video of it working (with the cover removed) can be seen here.
+This particular example, is somewhat of a hybrid – the outer casing of the machine was damaged in transit, so a non-working machine of a slightly later vintage (1965) was bought as a casing donor.
+The machine pictured is in full working order, and a video of it working (with the cover removed) can be seen here.

-A subtle difference between the earlier and later versions of the Model CA 1-13 are that the input and result registers were renumbered.
-Fortunately, this meant only that the key caps for the I and III register clearing levers required swapping over.
+A subtle difference between the 1958 and 1965 versions of the Model CA 1-13 was that numbering of the input and result registers was reversed.
+Fortunately, this meant only that the key caps for the I and III register clearing buttons required swapping over.

 Facit Model CM2-16